What is Mediation?

 Should all couples consider mediation as an alternative to litigation?

 Mediation is not for everyone.
 It may be inappropriate where there has been significant domestic violence; where one party has an unacknowledged substance abuse problem or suffers from certain kinds of mental illness; or where either spouse believes or suspects that the other intends to hide assets or be untruthful about their value.
-The presence of conflict however, even deeply rooted conflict, should not be cause to eliminate mediation as an option.
+The presence of conflict, however, even deeply rooted conflict, should not be cause to eliminate mediation as an option.
 National statistics show that 3 of 4 couples who try mediation resolve their divorce issues through this process.
-At Liberty, Audette and Manzi, P.C., the percentage of couples who have been able to completely resolve their divorce action through mediation exceeds ninety-five percent (95%).
+At Liberty, Audette, & Associates the percentage of couples who have been able to completely resolve their divorce action through mediation exceeds ninety-five percent (95%).

-If you would like to learn more about divorce mediation, contact the law offices of Liberty, Audette and Manzi, P.C. at 520-322-9003 to set up a no charge one-half hour consultation for you and your spouse.
+If you would like to learn more about divorce mediation, contact the law offices of Liberty, Audette, & Associates at 520-322-9003 to set up a no charged one-half-hour consultation for you and your spouse.

 Divorce Mediation Resources